 Suyog Sathe, Marketa Smockova, Shashank Tyagi

 As part of the IGA’s transition to become a global organisation we have been exploring how best to increase our footprint across the globe.
 We have decided to pilot for 12 months three Regional Mangers posts: these posts will be the eyes and ears of the IGA and work with the IGA Board and Team to be proactive and interact with the key stakeholders in the Gaucher community; to explore and seek to identify persons to support new development opportunities and give a bi-monthly report to the IGA about planned activities, challenges and advancements for Gaucher patients in the region.
 The regional Managers role is a voluntary position and the first two regions will be the South Asia and Eastern Europe & the Balkans.

-Shashank is 28 years of age and is a young energetic man living with Gaucher Disease Type1 in India.
+Shashank is 28 years of age and is a young energetic man living with Type I Gaucher disease in India.
 He was diagnosed at the age of 14, and has not let anything prevent him from achieving his goals.
 In 2015 Shashank completed an MBA degree and now works in the field of real estate managing the family business.

 Since 2012; Shashank has been undertaking voluntary work for the LSD Support Society – India and has undertaken projects such as the patient registry system, innovative funding and organising patient meetings throughout India.
 Shashank has participated in the Go with Gaucher programme and in 2017 attended to assist the organising team and present to the group.
 With his experience gained in the Gaucher community the transition to the role of regional manager was a natural progression.

-Shashank states that “He feels honoured to be part of the IGA and is fully committed towards a better future for the Gaucher Community”
+Shashank says that “He feels honoured to be part of the IGA and is fully committed towards a better future for the Gaucher Community”

 Shashank's area of responsibility include Bhutan, Pakistan,Nepal and Afghanistan.